wildfly-extras/wildfly-camel-book/cloud/openshift.md

 ### Running a single Pod

-A simple Pod configuration for a WildFly Camel container might look like
+A simple Pod configuration for a WildFly Camel container might be defined as in [wildfly-camel-step01.json](../sources/wildfly-camel-step01.json)

 ```
 {